mapbox/mapbox-scenekit/README.md

 We welcome feedback and code contributions!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

+You can join our Gitter community at [Gitter](https://gitter.im/mapbox-scenekit-sdk/Lobby)

 ## License

 Mapbox SceneKit SDK for iOS is released under the ISC License.
 See [LICENSE.md](https://github.com/mapbox/mapbox-scenekit/blob/master/LICENSE.md) for details.